If you qualify, you can finance a new device that you pay for in monthly installments when you sign up for Google Fi service.

 Monthly payments over 24 months

-No down payment, interest, or fees
+No interest or fees

-You'll have 30 days to activate your Project FI service from when you purchase your device.
-If you do not activate within 30 days, you'll be charged for the full price of the device after 30 days.Additional details about the credit check
+From when you purchase your device, you have 30 days to activate your Google Fi service.
+If you don't activate within 30 days, you get charged the full price of the device after 30 days.

-To see if you qualify to pay for your phone over time, we’ll do a check on your credit history through Experian, a third-party credit reporting agency.
+To see if you qualify to pay for your device over time, we’ll do a check on your credit history through Experian, a third-party credit reporting agency.
 This check is similar to what a lender may do when they pre-approve someone for a loan.
 This is known as a “soft” credit inquiry and should not affect your credit score.

-If you qualify and decide to go ahead with paying for your phone over time, we’ll then run a “hard” credit inquiry.
+If you qualify and decide to go ahead with paying for your device over time, we’ll then run a “hard” credit inquiry.
 This is the kind of credit check that a lender does to make a lending decision.
 It can affect your credit score.

 What does Google do with the information used to run your credit check?